faasm/cpp/README.md

 To build shared libraries, we make sure the following happens in the relevant compiler and linker flags:

-- Target Emscripten
+- Use the `wasm32-unknown-emscripten` target
-- Exclude standard libraries
+- Exclude standard libraries (as these have been compiled as static libraries)
-- Ensure all symbols are exported
+- Ensure all symbols are exported (otherwise modules with no `main` are empty)
-- Prodce relocatable code
+- Prodce relocatable code (`-fPIC` only works with the Emscripten target)

-- Add the `__wasi__` definition to keep WASI headers happy
+We also have to add the `__wasi__` definition and remove the `__EMSCRIPTEN__` definition, but this is done in our LLVM fork.

 There is some more detail on the Emscripten-only support for `-fPIC` [here](https://bugs.llvm.org/show_bug.cgi?id=42714).

-The changes needed to do this should all be captured in the environments in this repo.
+The relevant sets of flags should all be captured in the toolchain files in this repo.

 ## Dynamic Linking